Sharon Woods Harbor Revitalization

 - Harbor area (playground, restrooms, boathouse and parking)

-- Portion of Sharon Lake Loop Trail passing through the harbor
+- Portion of the Sharon Lake Trail passing through the harbor

 Tentative Project Timeline